ItsRawanMoha/Robot_Control_Panel/README.md

 ## Code

-Sample HTML, CSS, and JavaScript code for creating the webpage interface and controlling the robot's movement can be found in the file section above.
+Sample HTML, CSS, and PHP code for creating the webpage interface and controlling the robot's movement can be found in the file section above.

 ## Pictures